Board of Trustees:

 Jim Byrd, Treasurer

-Eric Borth, Katy Buddelmeyer, Michael Cox, Audrey Heiser, Trevor Martin, and Ben Noll, Trustees
+Eric Borth, Katy Buddelmeyer, and Trevor Martin, Trustees

 Bob Jurick is a retired engineer/computer scientist from Wright-Patterson Air Force Base.
 In his post-retirement years, he has volunteered for many local conservation and religious organizations.
 He was one of the founders of B-W Greenway Community Land Trust and has served as its President and Executive Director.
 He is currently Chair of the Land Conservation Projects Team.
 He has been married to Beverly for 59 years and has 3 children, 4 grandchildren and 6 great grandchildren.
 The Jurick Homestead of 11 ½ acres in Clark Co is protected by a Conservation Easement.